puppetlabs/forge-ruby/README.md

 # @raise PuppetForge::ReleaseNotFound error if the given release does not exist
 release.download(Pathname(release_tarball))

+# Upload a module tarball to the Puppet Forge
+# Returns an instannce of V3::Release class and the response from the forge upload
+# @raise Faraday::ClientError if any errors encountered in the upload
+instance, response = PuppetForge::V3::Release.upload(tarball_path, forge_api_key)

 # Verify the MD5
 # @raise PuppetForge::V3::Release::ChecksumMismatch error if the file's md5 does not match the API information
 release.verify(Pathname(release_tarball))